revarbat/muv/REFERENCE.md

     var foo = top;

-You can "push" one or more values onto the top of the stack with the `push(...)` command:
+You can "push" a value onto the top of the stack with the `push(...)` command:

     push("Hi!");

+You can push multiple values at once:

     push("One", 2, #3, "Fore!");